-Going to university is a valuable, important step in one’s life, as education expends your horizons and helps you discover who you truly are and what you want to become.
-But most of all, university is a rite of passage where young students make their way into the real world and transition to adulthood.
+Going to university is a valuable, important step in one’s life, a rite of passage where young students make their way into the real world and transition to adulthood.

 Looking back to the beginning, I am amazed to see just how much I have changed.
 My time at university has taught me a lot and I haven’t even finished my degree.